 Yes!
 Just let it thaw ahead of time, so it's all thawed and there are not any frozen parts prior to cooking.
 The recommended way is usually to thaw in the refrigerator.

 Can you use other fish, like salmon or trout?

 Absolutely.
 I like to try out different fish.
 I think the flavors would pair well with salmon and trout, and also any flaky white fish.
 I also think the sauce would go well served over shrimp, if you want to go that route.

 I don't have fresh thyme, can I use dried?

 You CAN, but dried thyme sometimes has that harder texture which can be weird with a flaky fish.
-If you don't have fresh thyme, honestly, I'd just leave it out.
-It adds a bit of flavor, but not enough to worry about.
+If you don't have fresh thyme, you may want to substitute out another herb, or use dried tarragon, dried parsley, or dried oregano.